-- Cut a plastic sheet to fit the inside of the basket
+- Cut a plastic sheet the to fit the size of the inside of the basket.

-- Cut lots of drainage holes in it.
+- Poke lots of drainage holes in it.

-- Place the sheet inside the basket and fit into place
+- Place the sheet inside the basket and fit it into place.

-- Put some potting compost into the basket about twelve inches high
+- Put about 12" of potting compost into the basket.

 - Press the soil down firmly around these newly planted strawberries.

-- Add more soil on top of the roots and press down hard again
+- Add more soil on top of the roots and press down again.

 - Take a plastic bottle and remove the top.
 Then cut the bottom off.